childsish/workflow/README.md

 steps into each other.

 Executing workflows is not implemented nor intended for this library.
-If you wish to execute workflows defined and built using this library consider using [ mimo ](1).
+If you wish to execute workflows defined and built using this library consider using [mimo][1].

 ## Simple piping